sjchiass/kibbot/README.md

         feedings = sorted(feedings)
 ```

-Protecting against accidental feedings can be done a few ways.
-One way is to make the links expire after a short amount of time.
-In our case, we can just put a timestamp at the end of each link and check that the timestamp is recent when evaluating the request.
-If a request uses a timestamp that is too old, the request fails.
+You can protect against accidental feedings a few ways.
+You can make the links expire after a short amount of time.
+In our case, we can just put a timestamp at the end of each link and check that the timestamp is recent when the request is received.
+If a request uses a timestamp that's too old, the request fails.
 The `datetime` standard library makes this easy with its time deltas, [particularly their ability to divide each other](https://docs.python.org/3/library/datetime.html#datetime.timedelta.total_seconds).
-By subtracting the timestamp from the current time, we get a delta we can divide by `timedelta(minutes=1)` to get the minutes elapsed.
-If the result is great than 1, return an error.
+By subtracting the timestamp from the current time, we get a delta we can divide by `timedelta(minutes=1)` to get the difference in minutes.
+If the result is greater than 1, return an error and give no kibs.

 ```python
 @app.route("/kib/<int:today>")